-This page explains and demonstrates with working scripts how to obtain and read SRTM elevation data for use in an on-line map or similar geo-app.
+This page explains and demonstrates with a working script how to obtain and read Shuttle Radar Topography Mission SRTM elevation data for use in an on-line map or similar geo-app.

 Before play there is work, getting the data.
 Although free, and tolerably well documented, the number of small files that have to be downloaded, as opposed to just a few big ones, turns obtaining SRTM data into something of a chore.
 Here are the most important links concerning SRTM data: